smathot/pythontutorials/content/pages/functions.md

 ## Functions that call functions

-All but the most trivial programs consist of functions that call other functions that call yet other functions, etc. Returning to the example that we started with, we could rewrite this code to make use of functions, thus avoiding duplication and making the logic of the code clearer.
+Most programs consist of functions that call other functions that call yet other functions, etc. Returning to the example that we started with, we could rewrite this code to make use of functions, thus avoiding duplication and making the logic of the code clearer.

 ```python